Electronic music: 2000s and 2010s

 As computer technology has become more accessible and music software has advanced, interacting with music production technology is now possible using means that bear no relationship to traditional musical performance practices: for instance, laptop performance (laptronica), live coding and Algorave.
 In general, the term Live PA refers to any live performance of electronic music, whether with laptops, synthesizers, or other devices.

 Beginning around the year 2000, some software-based virtual studio environments emerged, with products such as Propellerhead's Reason and Ableton Live finding popular appeal.
 Such tools provide viable and cost-effective alternatives to typical hardware-based production studios, and thanks to advances in microprocessor technology, it is now possible to create high-quality music using little more than a single laptop computer.
 Such advances have democratized music creation, leading to a massive increase in the amount of home-produced electronic music available to the general public via the internet.
 Software-based instruments and effect units (so-called "plugins") can be incorporated in a computer-based studio using the VST platform.
 Some of these instruments are more or less exact replicas of existing hardware (such as the Roland D-50, ARP Odyssey, Yamaha DX7, or Korg M1).

 Circuit bending

 Circuit bending is the modification of battery-powered toys and synthesizers to create new unintended sound effects.
-It was pioneered by Reed Ghazala in the 1960s and Reed coined the name "circuit bending" in 1992.
+It was pioneered by Reed Ghazala in the 1960s, who also coined the term in 1992.